 During his tenure as Algonquin’s Publicity Director he launched and managed Algonquin’s social media presence, growing its Twitter fan base to over 110,000 followers and its Facebook fan base to over 10,000 followers.
 In his role as Algonquin’s Online Marketing Director, he created the “Algonquin Book Club” series, pairing well-known writers from other publishing houses with Algonquin authors for live events/live webcasts; the authors he scheduled for this series include Stephen King, Edwidge Danticat, Anne Lamott, Judy Blume, Terry McMillan, Kathryn Stockett, and Garth Stein.
 He also revamped Algonquin’s website and implemented several online series, including “Booksellers Rock”—monthly interviews with prominent booksellers from bookstores around the country—and the “Algonquin Talks” series, wherein he interviewed the book reviewers/producers for NPR’s Fresh Air, the Today show, the New York Times Book Review, USA Today, O: The Oprah Magazine, the Washington Post, and the Minneapolis Star-Tribune.

-Michael also worked as the Marketing Director at Graywolf Press, where he oversaw Graywolf’s dynamic publicity team, launched Graywolf’s new website, revamped Graywolf’s logo, and worked closely with independent booksellers around the country, landing multiple Graywolf Press books on the ABA’s Indie Next list, including the aforementioned The Empathy Exams.
+Michael also worked as the Marketing Director at Graywolf Press, where he oversaw Graywolf’s dynamic publicity team, launched Graywolf’s new website, revamped Graywolf’s logo, and worked closely with independent booksellers around the country, landing multiple Graywolf Press books on the ABA’s Indie Next list.

-Michael pens the “Reviewers & Critics” column for Poets & Writers magazine; book reviewers he’s interviewed for the series include the New York Times’ Dwight Garner, Bad Feminist author Roxane Gay, the Washington Post‘s Ron Charles, the Chicago Tribune‘s Jennifer Day, Buzzfeed‘s Isaac Fitzgerald, freelance critic Michael Schaub, the New York Times Book Review‘s Pamela Paul, prestigious poetry critic Steph Burt, Slate‘s Laura Miller, New York Times Book Review‘s Parul Sehgal, and GQ‘s Kevin Nguyen.
+Michael pens the “Reviewers & Critics” column for Poets & Writers magazine; book reviewers he’s interviewed for the series include the New York Times’ Dwight Garner, Bad Feminist author Roxane Gay, the Washington Post‘s Ron Charles, the Chicago Tribune‘s Jennifer Day, Buzzfeed‘s Isaac Fitzgerald, freelance critic Michael Schaub, the New York Times Book Review‘s Pamela Paul, prestigious poetry critic Steph Burt, Slate‘s Laura Miller, New York Times Book Review‘s Parul Sehgal, GQ‘s Kevin Nguyen, and O, The Oprah Magazine‘s Leigh Haber.
 He has spoken about marketing and publicity at many book conferences, including “Poets & Writers Live” in Chicago, Grub Street’s “The Muse & the Marketplace” in Boston, the Decatur Book Festival in Atlanta, and multiple appearances at Book Expo America, as well at various universities, including Macalester College, Hamline University, the University of North Carolina, and the University of North Carolina at Wilmington.

 Before launching his publishing career, Michael received his MFA from the Iowa Writers’ Workshop.
 In 2009 he edited and collected the anthology Love Is a Four-Letter Word (Penguin/Plume), featuring work by Junot Díaz, Lynda Barry, Gary Shteyngart, and Kate Christensen, among others.